Docky37/SendMoney/readme.md

 - v1.0 release adds Money deposit and withdrawal functionalities with the same orderDTO.
 Deposit POST request on /pmb-adm/deposit need an admin logged user.
+- v1.1 fixes the credentials kill problem after a SQL export/import due to a character encoding trouble by replacing password VARCHAR type by BINARY(60) type in buddy table.